 Hey there!
 I’m Austin — a writer, research consultant, and thinker.

 If you’re looking for the website of Austin Hooe, then you are in the right place.
 If you just happened to stumble upon this page by a stroke of luck, feel free to stick around and get comfortable.
-This website will be dedicated to my thoughts, essays, and any projects that I’d like to share.
+This website will be dedicated to my research, essays, and any other projects that I’d like to share.

 I hold a Bachelor of Science in economics from George Mason University in Virginia.
 People that limit their education to formal schooling stifle their potential; life is a constant lecture in which we challenge ourselves and learn from the process.
 To feed my innate love for learning, I travel the world and try to meet new people.
 You would be amazed about what you can discover just by being actively curious about the world around us.
 The questions we ask are often more important than any answer.
 Obviously I read books on, well, everything.